New Mexico Green Chile Stew from a Native New Mexican

 Serve it nice and hot in a big deep bowl.
 Sprinkle a bit of Colby or Cheddar cheese over the top.
 This is another great make ahead main dish because it’s even better the next day and freezes really well.

 Frozen Green Chile is so much better than canned

 New Mexico Green Chile is available in a surprising number of states now, but if you need a source for frozen chile, you might try here for mail order frozen chile.
+I like that you can get it already peeled, seeded and chopped.
 If you have no other choice you can use canned green chile.
 I will tell you the flavor of canned chile is vastly inferior to fresh or frozen.
 If you must use canned chile, check to insure it comes from New Mexico.

 - 1 lb ground beef

 - 1 large onion, diced

 - 4 medium potatoes or about 4 cups, cubed